Literally the BEST Chicken Noodle Soup

 • Oil: Instead of oil you can use butter to sauté the vegetables.

-• Seasoning: Try adding or substituting any herbs to fresh or dry.
+• Seasoning: Try adding or substituting any herbs for fresh or dry.

-• Meat: Leftover meat is always best and trying turkey, variations of chicken or shredded ham are always great.
+• Meat: Leftover meat is always best and trying turkey, variations of chicken, or shredded ham is always great.

 • Broth: Switch out your chicken broth for turkey broth or bone broth for different variations.